On the Role of Entropy-based Loss for Learning Causal Structures with Continuous Optimization: Structure Learning Using Entropy-based Loss

+The intuition that we use entropy-based loss is shown in Figure \ref{figure intuition}.
+Intuitively, the sum of entropy can be rewritten as follows $H(N_X)+H(N_Y)=H(N_X,N_Y)+I(N_X,N_Y)$.
+As a result, since all residuals in the causal direction are independent of each other, we should have the lower sum of entropy under which $I(N_X,N_Y)=0$.
+While the residuals in the anti-causal direction depend on each other, we should have the larger sum of entropy as the mutual information $I(\hat{N}_X,\hat{N}_Y)>0$.

-To explain why we use entropy-based loss, we first show that the entropy-based loss is consistent with the log-likelihood score under the additive noise model (see Theorem \ref{theorem entropy vs likelihood}).
-Based on Theorem \ref{theorem entropy vs likelihood}, by utilizing identifiability results in terms of likelihood, it is easy to show that the entropy-based loss is also identifiable.
+To explain why we use entropy-based loss theoretically, we first show that the entropy-based loss is consistent with the log-likelihood score under the additive noise model (see Theorem \ref{theorem entropy vs likelihood}).
+Based on Theorem \ref{theorem entropy vs likelihood}, by utilizing identifiability results in terms of likelihood (see Lemma \ref{ANM}), it is easy to show that the entropy-based loss is also identifiable (see Corollary \ref{corollary:ent asymmetry}).